26 of the Best Winter Destinations in Europe

 Accommodation: Aries Hotel & SPA

-Alentejo and Algarve regions in Southern Portugal are great places to spend the winter holidays.
+The Algarve region in Southern Portugal is are great place to spend the winter holidays.
 The weather here is usually sunny and warm compared to the rest of Europe.

 The great thing about coming here in winter is that it’s much less crowded than in the summer months and quite a bit cheaper as well.

-Waves for surfing are actually better in winter if you like surfing or want to learn it you can rent an apartment in one of the beach towns like Praia do Odeceixe or Sagres and share the waves with only a few locals.
+Waves for surfing are better in winter.
+If you like surfing or want to learn it, you can rent an apartment in one of the beach towns like Praia do Odeceixe or Sagres and share the waves with only a few locals.

 Where to stay?
 Courela do Salgueiro or Moinhos do Paneiro